rg1994493/RP_project/README.md

 - Use of std library for vector and matrix

 General idea of the program:
-- Save a .txt file with a maze shape (see example below) that will work as input for the C++ program Maze characteristics:
+- Save a .txt file with a maze shape that will work as input for the C++ program Maze characteristics:
    A - Starting point
    B - Goal Point